mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 # Kriti's work log

 ## Upcoming
-- Mathesar-related:
-    - Continue organizing / planning upcoming priorities & work
-- Administrative and org-related:
-    - Read through organization by-laws
-    - Write up blurb about Mathesar and planned activities for insurance
+- Write script for user call tomorrow
-    - Follow up with Gusto about offering another alternative package
+- Write up questions about org by-laws for the lawyer
-    - Look through all Gusto benefits to see if I have more questions
+- Call with user

 ### Backlog
 - Assimilate Sean's Querydown doc

+## 2023-10-05 (Thu)
+- Team meeting
+    - Posted weekly meeting notes
+- 1:1 with Ghislaine
+- Reviewed new draft of user email
+- Email + GitHub + Matrix catch up
+    - Lots of related follow-ups & responses
+- Read through and took notes on organization by-laws
+- Reviewed all of Gusto benefits renewal options
+- Called Gusto to ask them for new packages
+- Wrote up blurb about Mathesar and planned activities for insurance
+- Read through and followed up on team work logs

 ## 2023-10-04 (Wed)
 - Mathesar-related:
     - Set up for new GitHub repo
         - Also documented the process
     - Discussed agenda for tomorrow's meeting with Sean
+    - Continued organizing / planning upcoming priorities & work
 - Administrative and org-related:
     - Call with accountant
 - Email + GitHub + Matrix catch up